CxELabs/M365HOL/instructions.md

     !IMAGE[Assign users](\Media\appc-app24.png "Assign users")

-    >:warning: If you want to assign Salesforce to more users, you must create a user for them in Salesforce as we didn't configured **provisionning**.
+    > [!ALERT] If you want to assign Salesforce to more users, you must create a user for them in Salesforce as we didn't configured **provisionning**.
 Our admin account already has an an account matching his UPN, created during the Salesforce configuration.

 3. [] Test the setup by going to [https://myapps.microsoft.com](https://myapps.microsoft.com) with your admin account and click on the **SalesforceCAS** app.
 You should then experience SSO to Salesforce.